 - 1/2 cup heavy whipping cream (for non-dairy use coconut milk, canned, full fat)

-- 1 tbsp Kahlua liqueur (or to taste)
+- 1 tablespoon Kahlua liqueur (or to taste)

 - This recipe works best with day-old or slightly stale challah bread.
 If your bread is fresh, you can take some of the moisture out by placing the slices on a baking sheet and putting them in a preheated 350 degree oven for 10 minutes, flipping the slices once halfway through cooking.
 This will dry the bread out a bit, which will help it soak up the moisture from the milk and egg mixture.
 If you don't have time for this step, no worries-- fresh bread will work too, it just won't soak up as much of the egg mixture.